ubc-library-rc/intro-shell/content/04-automating-with-loops.md

 829-0.txt
 ~~~

 Let's run our loop and see what happens.
+Note that we are telling the script to "echo" the filenames that are getting acted on.
+This is a way to check that the script is okay and to confirm which files we are affecting.

 Input
 {: .label .label-green}